peterschmidtdk/peterschmidtdk/README.md

 * 💻 I work as an independent Cloud & Security Architect with focus on Microsoft 365 and Security
 * 🌍 I live in Denmark
-* 🎉 I am awarded as a Microsoft MVP: M365 Apps & Services (Previously also Microsoft MVP: Security)
+* 🎉 I am awarded as a dual Microsoft MVP: M365 & Microsoft MVP: Security
 * 🔭 You can find my blog at https://msdigest.net
 * 📫 How to reach me at X (Twitter): [@petsch](https://www.twitter.com/petsch)
 * 📫 How to reach me at Mastodon: [@petsch](https://mastodon.cloud/@petsch) (Not very active here)